kuiperzone/AvantGarde/README.md

 It has the following features:

 * Avant Garde is a standalone application, rather than an IDE extension.
-This means you can use in conjunction with any IDE where it can be used in "stay on top" mode in any area of spare desktop space.
+This means you can use it in conjunction with any IDE where it may be pinned to stay-on-top in any area of spare desktop space.

 * It provides a read-only view of your Avalonia project, watching for file changes.
+It is currently a read-only previewer, rather than a designer or editor (it does not modify your project files).
+While it is also able to browse image assets and text encoded files, the generation of AXAML previews is the primary use case.

-Previews are updated instantly the moment you save AXAML changes from your IDE.
+* Previews are updated instantly the moment you save AXAML changes from your IDE.

-* It's built in **Project Explorer** can be conveniently closed so as to minimize the size the Avant Garde window while you focus on a particular form.
+* It's built-in **Project Explorer** can be conveniently closed to the side so as to minimize the window foot-print while you focus on a particular form.

-* It is currently a read-only previewer, rather than a designer or editor.
-While it also able to browse image assets and text files, the generation of AXAML previews is the primary use case.
+* It support mouse interaction with previews, and a range of other features.

 Avant Garde requires the installation of the **Avalonia Nuget Package** in order to work because it utilizes the "preview host" which ships with Avalonia.
 It supports only .NET projects (not .NET Framework), and Avalonia